About the School of Journalism & Graphic Communication

 LLC Student in FAMU TV-20 - Living Learning Community Student records news package for FAMU TV-20 original programming.

-Students showcase their talents and gain experience on campus through student media that includes the award-winning Famuan student newspaper, FAMU-TV campus television channel, Journey magazine and WANM-FM campus radio station.
-The school’s faculty provides scholarly, relevant and research-based instruction to more than 600 undergraduate majors.
-Our alumni are leaders and contributors to a variety of creative and communication sectors across the globe.
+Students showcase their talents and gain experience on campus through student media, which includes the award-winning FAMUAN student newspaper, FAMU TV-20 campus television channel, Journey magazine, and WANM-FM 90.5 campus radio station.
+The school’s faculty provides engaging scholarly, relevant, and research-based instruction to more than 500 undergraduate majors.
+Our alumni are leaders and contributors to a variety of news, creative, and communication sectors across the globe.